oregonpillow/b2-transaction-tracker/README.md

 ## About The Project

-This is a simple tool built on [selenium](https://selenium-python.readthedocs.io/), to scrape api transactions from the [b2 cloud-storage](https://www.backblaze.com/b2/cloud-storage.html) reports.
+This is a simple tool built on [selenium](https://selenium-python.readthedocs.io/), to scrape api transactions from Backblaze's [b2 cloud-storage](https://www.backblaze.com/b2/cloud-storage.html) reports.
 Transactions are stored in SQL.

 ## Why this exists?